-The Office of College Advancement is located in the Bellemonte House at the entrance to the College.
-The historic building, constructed about 1825, is an example of Federal architecture.
+Our historic Bellemonte House, constructed about 1825, is an example of Federal architecture.
 It was moved to the Rocky Mount campus from adjacent property in 1988 and is listed in the National Register of Historic Places.

 A focal point for the arts at North Carolina Wesleyan College is the 48,060-square-foot Charles K. Dunn, Jr. and Ineze D. Dunn Center for the Performing Arts.
 This beautiful Neo-Georgian style building houses the 1,200-seat Minges Auditorium, with a full working stage with fly loft and fully operational control booth.
 It also includes the 132-seat Powers Recital Hall, the Carlton Board Room, the spacious Garner Lobby, an acting classroom, and two art galleries.
 The Mims Gallery features an exhibit schedule of regional and international contemporary art.
 The Civic Gallery features art of the extended Rocky Mount community.
 In addition to providing a showcase for performing artists, symphonies, dance groups, and theatrical companies, The Dunn Center serves as a meeting facility, offering space for conferences, shareholder and employee meetings, retreats, wedding receptions, and banquets.